F

 What Did Your AI Know?
 Introducing Context Replay

-TL;DR: Fabra v1.4 introduces Context Replay — the ability to see exactly what data your AI had when it made a decision.
+TL;DR: Fabra (introduced in v1.4+) provides Context Replay — the ability to see exactly what data your AI had when it made a decision.
 Think git log for your LLM's context window.

 The Debugging Nightmare